JetsonHacksNano/installSwapfile/README.md

 # installSwapfile
+<b><em>Note: While you can still use this to add a swap file, it is not recommended for recent releases. </b></em>Newer versions of L4T/JetPack have swap memory as part of the default distribution.
+The swap memory by default is 2GB.
+If you want to expand/contract this please see: https://github.com/JetsonHacksNano/resizeSwapMemory </em></b>

 Install a swap file on the NVIDIA Jetson Nano Developer Kit.
 This should help with memory pressure issues.

 ### Setup Swap File